woocart/localizations/UK/products-bookstore.md

 Price: £6.20

 Once a celebrated author of short stories now in his twilight years, Anthony Peardew has spent half his life lovingly collecting lost objects, trying to atone for a promise broken many years before.
-Realising he is running out of time, he leaves his house and all its lost treasures to his assistant Laura, the one person he can trust to fulfil his legacy and reunite the thousands of objects with their rightful owners.
+Realising he is running out of time, he leaves his house and all its lost treasures to his assistant Laura, the one person he can trust to fulfill his legacy and reunite the thousands of objects with their rightful owners.
 But the final wishes of the Keeper of Lost Things have unforeseen repercussions which trigger a most serendipitous series of encounters…
 With an unforgettable cast of characters that includes young girls with special powers, handsome gardeners, irritable ghosts and an array of irresistible four-legged friends, The Keeper of Lost Things is a debut novel of endless possibilities and joyful discoveries.

 - Winner of the Richard & Judy Readers' Award
 - The perfect holiday read, recommended by thousands of readers
-- One of the Mail on Sunday's 'Best books for the beach this summer
+- One of the Mails on Sunday's 'Best books for the beach this summer

 ### Close to Home by Cara Hunter, Richard & Judy Book Club thriller pick 2018 - Paperback